apache/tvm/docs/langref/relay_expr.rst

     fn() { body }

 A definition may contain any number of parameters.
-For example, a simple function that invokes the `add` operator:
+For example, a simple function that invokes the :code:`add` operator:

 .. code-block:: python